 Feels a lot like email, right?

 Functionally, yes.
 But the results?
-Way better.
+Much better for engagement purposes.

 Have you ever seen engagement rates like this from an email campaign?